willwill2will/hi/README.md

 ### How do I get set up? ###

 * Run main.py in the Trade folder.
 OR TCBot.exe from [here](https://bitbucket.org/Iaz3/tcbot/wiki/Downloads)
+> NOTE: You only need the below Dependencies if you are NOT using the EXE
 * Configuration: config.ini (broke)
 * Dependencies: **Python 3.x**, LXML, Requests, Beautifulsoup 4, and colorama.
 * Build Dependencies: Cx_Freeze is needed **in addition to** the above to build.